 Equity, diversity, inclusion, literacy, and outreach are part of the work across the American Library Association.
 None of these areas should be delegated to one office.
 It is where these issues intersect with social justice that the Office for Diversity, Literacy and Outreach Services provides leadership, education, and consultation.
 ODLOS hosts and sponsors various events at ALA conferences.
 These events can be viewed on our webpage.

-The ALA Office for Diversity, Literacy and Outreach Services supports library and information science workers in creating responsible and all-inclusive spaces that serve and represent the entire community.
+The ALA Office for Diversity, Literacy and Outreach Services (ODLOS) supports library and information science workers in creating responsible and all-inclusive spaces that serve and represent the entire community.
 To accomplish this, we decenter power and privilege by facilitating conversations around access and identity as they impact the profession and those we serve.
 We use a social justice framework to inform library and information science workers' development of resources.
 We strive to create an association culture where these concerns are incorporated into everybody's everyday work.

 ODLOS actively works across the ALA Organization and with membership to consult, facilitate, coordinate and train on issues of equity, diversity, and inclusion within membership, the field of librarianship, and our communities.
 It is our responsibility to serve and support the following individuals and groups:

 - Historically disadvantaged racial and ethnic groups